 Museum studies has a long history at The University of Iowa, with courses offered continuously since 1910.
 Iowa's museum studies students have become directors, curators, educators, and exhibit specialists in museums throughout the country.

 Museums embrace every aspect of human experience.
-Iowa's Museum Studies Program reflects this multiplicity, offering courses related to many fields, including American studies, anthropology and archaeology, art, biology, business, communication studies, elementary and secondary education, English, world languages, geoscience, history, library and information science, and leisure studies.
+Iowa's Museum Studies Program reflects this multiplicity, offering courses related to many fields, including American studies, anthropology and archaeology, art, biology, business, communication studies, earth and environmental sciences, elementary and secondary education, English, world languages, history, and library and information science.

 Instructors for museum studies courses reflect the program's interdisciplinary nature.
 They include faculty members from anthropology, art and art history, business, history, law, library and information science, and other related fields.
 The University archivist for University of Iowa Libraries is an affiliated faculty member of the Museum Studies Program, as are the collections management specialists for the University's Museum of Natural History and Old Capitol Museum.

 The Museum Studies Program is administered by the Department of Anthropology.Back To Top

 Undergraduate Program of Study